cgjosephlee/PBJelly/docs/HoneyReadme.txt

        column.

 == VII.
 Interpreting Results ==
+  This section hasn't been updated in a while....

-  This section contains a tutorial on how to interpreate the data as well as some extra detail and advanced techniques for using Honey!
+  This section contains a tutorial on how to look at the data as well as some extra detail and advanced techniques for using Honey!
 To get the most out of this section, be sure you've run through Section V and created all of the results for the Toy Data